Drihmia/DoctorFlow/README.md

 - **Session History**: Access their session history.
 - **Doctor Information**: View basic information about their doctor.

+### Special User: Dev

+- The "Dev" user cannot be created via the API.
+A special script `createDev.js` is used to create this user locally.
+This script requires two environment variables: `EMAIL` and `PASSWORD`.

 ## Target Audience

 The API is intended for other developers who want to integrate DoctorFlow into their websites or applications.